Experience Management

 Customer Effort Score (CES)

-The Customer Effort Score (CES) takes a different angle compared to the previous measurement tools.
-The customers are asked how much effort they had to put into a specific interaction with the company, so it is purely transactional.
-It is commonly employed as often as a follow-up to customer service experiences and used to enhance customer service response time and offer better quality services.
-CES is measured on a 5-point scale or through a simple disagreement/agreement rating question.
+The Customer Effort Score (CES) takes a different angle compared to the previous CX measurement tools.
+CES asks customers how much effort a task required, so it is fully transactional.
+It often follows customer service contacts and helps improve speed and quality.

 The CES question made with Staffino may look something like this: